stnava/rcissus/README.md

 print( table( trnMat2$y==trnMat1$y ) ) # should be equivalent

-# build similar data for prediction - but use a dense mask
+# step 2 - build similar data for prediction - but use a dense mask
 popGTtest = list( )  # ground truth
 popGRtest = list( )  # gradient
 popLAtest = list( )  # laplacian